MaurizioCarrara/MaurizioCarrara/README.md

-# Maurizio Carrara – Data & Business Analyst Portfolio
+# Maurizio Carrara – Data & Business Analyst

 ## About Me
 Professional with solid experience in the airport commercial sector, specialized in **data analysis, forecasting, and process optimization**.